Route 189 (Connecticut–Massachusetts): Route description

 Route 189 begins at an intersection with US 44 in western Hartford and heads northwest, crossing into West Hartford.
 It passes the University of Hartford and the eastern end of Route 185, continuing northwest across the northeastern corner of West Hartford and crossing into Bloomfield.
 In Bloomfield, it continues north, crossing Route 218, and passes through the center of town where it intersects Route 178.
-North of town, it turns slightly northeast, and meets Route 187 to form a short freeway.
-After Route 187 leaves to the north, the freeway continues briefly, then downgrades to a 2 lane primary arterial road as it crosses into Simsbury.
-In Simsbury, it enters the Tariffville section of town, where it meets the eastern end of Route 315 before crossing the Farmington River into East Granby.
+North of town, it turns slightly northeast, and meets Route 187 to form a four-lane freeway.
+After Route 187 veers off to the north, it becomes a two-lane freeway before crossing into Simsbury.
+In Simsbury, it enters the Tariffville section of town, where it becomes a two-lane surface road and meets the eastern end of Route 315 before crossing the Farmington River into East Granby.
 In East Granby, it continues northwest to Granby.
-In Granby, it continues northwest, briefly overlapping US 202 and Route 10, immediately followed by a brief overlap with Route 20.
+In Granby, it continues northwest, briefly overlapping US 202/Route 10, immediately followed by a brief overlap with Route 20.
 It then continues northwest across the northwest portion of town, and crosses the Massachusetts state line into the town of Granville, ending at an intersection with Route 57 in the town center.